|site search by freefind|

 in a nation which had legalized gay marriage is to the put the blessing

-of the government, not God, on the union.
+of the government, not God, on the union - although none should be forced to do so against their conscience.

 In the case of civil servants performing the ceremony of a gay wedding on behalf of the government or Christian businesses providing flowers or a wedding cake, etc. each would need to examine their own hearts as to whether they considered their actions accepting people loved by God or approving sinful actions and act courteously and respectfully accordingly keeping a clear conscience before God.